hubspot-pros-and-cons

 3. It’s difficult to use NOT as an all-in-one tool

 If you want to experience HubSpot’s full benefits, running everything through its platform is the recommended course of action.
-This includes building your website in their own CMS.
+This includes building your website using their own CMS.

 If you’ve already built your website in another CMS like, say, WordPress, and if you’re quite satisfied with it (which a lot of businesses are), you can imagine the extra work this would entail.